 Question From The Bridge

 I’m a chief cook and on my last trip the Captain harassed me regarding the food and menu.
 I was terminated by him before the end of my service time and now will lose months of wages.
 I don’t think this is fair.
 Can I sue the company for this?

 Larry A., Jacksonville, FL .

 The first thing you must do is contact your union representative and find out what your collective bargaining agreement says.
 Usually you will have to first file a formal grievance with your union and exhaust the steps set forth in the agreement.
 If you follow that procedure and still are not satisfied with the outcome, you should consult a lawyer familiar with maritime law to see if you can file suit.
 However, if you don’t follow the procedure in the collective bargaining agreement first, the shipowner will have a defense to your claim.

 About Our Law Firm

-When you retain Lyle C. Cavin, Jr. & Associates for a Jones Act injury claim; or personal injury claim, you don’t get just one attorney, you get our entire team of dedicated professionals.
+When you retain Law Offices of Cavin and Marks, Jr. & Associates for a Jones Act injury claim; or personal injury claim, you don’t get just one attorney, you get our entire team of dedicated professionals.
 Our attorneys offer more than 150 combined years of courtroom and negotiated claims settlement experience.
 We will represent your interests with unwavering dedication, speed and expertise.